I will show you how transforming an every day lamp shade can revamp the look of a room!

-When I was researching stencils to complete my daughter’s bedroom wall (seen here), I came across a couple of articles online about using small stencils for ordinary lamp shades from the DIY blog Two Girls Being Crafty.
+When I was researching stencils to complete my daughter’s bedroom wall (seen here), I came across a couple of articles online about using small stencils for customization of ordinary lamp shades.
+These were from the DIY blog Two Girls Being Crafty.
 I thought this was a perfect idea for my great room’s lamp, since the shade is white and kinda blends in with the stairwell behind leading to the lower level.

-I figured I could completely transform the lamp shade by adding a damask wall stencil and some tasseled trim.
+I figured I could completely transform my lamp shade by adding a damask wall stencil and some tasseled trim.
 First stop, Hancock Fabrics to find the trim.

 My great room is mostly red, with a couple of accents of olive green, black and tan so I decided to work off that color scheme to complete my transformation.